Read This First

 Prompt 1: What are the incomes at the global average, and the US average.
 Create a table.

-The central claim is this: To provide accurate and up-to-date information on global and US average incomes, the response will first find the most recent data available.
+In plain terms: To provide accurate and up-to-date information on global and US average incomes, the response will first find the most recent data available.

-The added editorial insight is that a definition becomes philosophical when it disciplines use.
+A definition becomes philosophical when it disciplines use.
 It should tell the reader what would count as a misuse of Economic Comparisons, not merely what the term roughly means.

 Structured comparison